japa/japa.dev/content/docs/plugins/api-client.md

 ---
 title: API Client
-description: An API client to test the HTTP endpoints
+description: API client plugin is used to test HTTP endpoints.
+Optionally, you can also use OpenAPI schema to test JSON endpoints.
 ogImage: api-client-plugin.jpeg
 ---